FRRouting/frr/doc/user/installation.rst

 FRR will run with any kernel configuration but some recommendations do exist.

 :makevar:`CONFIG_NETLINK`
    Kernel/User Netlink socket.
-This is a enables an advanced interface between the Linux kernel and *zebra* (:ref:`kernel-interface`).
+This enables an advanced interface between the Linux kernel and *zebra* (:ref:`kernel-interface`).

 :makevar:`CONFIG_RTNETLINK`